Kepler Capital Downgrades CNH Industrial (CNHI) to Hold

-According to TipRanks.com, Besson is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -6.6% and a 34.0% success rate.
+According to TipRanks.com, Besson is ranked 0 out of 5 stars with an average return of -8.2% and a 33.7% success rate.
 Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Fiat Chrysler Automobiles.

-The word on The Street in general, suggests a Hold analyst consensus rating for CNH Industrial with a $7.88 average price target.
+Currently, the analyst consensus on CNH Industrial is a Hold with an average price target of $7.88.

 See today’s analyst top recommended stocks >>